toto4tots/tictactoe/README.md

      another round of play.

 ## Getting Started
+This program uses React and JS in the frontend and Flask and Python in the backend.<br />
-Both the frontend and backend must be running <br />
+Both the frontend and backend must be running to play the game.<br />
 Frontend
 ```
 cd frontend